microsoft/verona/docs/alternativesemantics.md

 ##  Work required

-* Runtime support for delaying collection
+* Runtime support for delaying reclaimation
 * Runtime support for delaying message send
 * Feasability work for optimisations
     - What can we optimise?
     - What user annotation might we provide?
     -
 * Type system implementation
 * Optimisation

 ## Concerns